STM32: Overview

+The STM32 family of the microcontroller ICs is based on various 32-bit RISC ARM Cortex-M cores.
+STMicroelectronics licenses the ARM Processor IP from ARM Holdings and integrates them with custom-designed peripherals to create complete microcontroller solutions.
+Each STM32 microcontroller is designed for specific performance, power efficiency, and feature requirements, making them suitable for a wide range of embedded applications.
+The following tables summarize the STM32 family of microcontrollers (MCUs) and microprocessors (MPUs).

 History

 The STM32 is the third ARM family by STMicroelectronics.
 It follows their earlier STR9 family based on the ARM9E core, and STR7 family based on the ARM7TDMI core.
 The following is the history of how the STM32 family has evolved.